ArduSat/ArdusatSDK-Logging/README.md

 datetimes.
 The RTC chip used is the DS1307, and should be wired up on the I2C bus using `SDA` and `SCL` pins.

-After the logging system is started, the `writeX` and `binaryWriteX` functions can be used to actually write the binary data much like the `ToJSON` and `ToCSV` functions listed above.
+After the logging system is started, the `logX` and `binaryLogX` functions can be used to actually log the binary data much like the `ToJSON` and `ToCSV` functions listed above.
 Binary and CSV formats are described below.

 ### CSV Log Format